 The Personal Data We collect depends on whether the individual is:

-1. A visitor to the Cevinio Site, Participant of an Event, Subscriber of a Whitepaper/newsletter, etc; or
+- A visitor to the Cevinio website, participant of an event, subscriber of a whitepaper/newsletter via our website, or social media platforms such as LinkedIn, etc; or

-2. A Customer and/or user of the Cevinio Software (the “User”), Business partner or Supplier; or
+- A customer and/or user of the Cevinio Software (the “User”), business partner, or supplier; or

-3. A Subject of the accounts payable process/mentioned on an invoice that is processed as part of Services delivered by Cevino; or
+- A subject of the accounts payable process/mentioned on an invoice that is processed as part of services delivered by Cevinio; or

 1.1.
 Visitor Website/Participant/Subscriber

 Cevinio will process personal data for the purpose for which it is collected.
-We will not use your contact information for sending mails about events, whitepapers, newsletters & more unless you have specifically requested to receive product information.
+We will not use your contact information for sending emails about product and/or service updates, events, whitepapers, newsletters & more unless you have specifically requested or agreed to receive such information.

-Of (potential) Customers, Business partners and Suppliers personal data is processed of relevant employees for making an offer, for entering into a contract and for the performance of a contract.
-Personal Data such as their name, email address, phone number, function and additional details about them and the organization they represent can be processed.
-The legal basis for such processing would be ‘Legitimate interest’ in accordance with Article 6(1)(f) GDPR.
+The personal data of (potential) customers, business partners and suppliers personal data is processed for making an offer, for entering into a contract, and for the performance of a contract.
+Personal data such as their name, email address, phone number, function, and additional details about them and the organization they represent can be processed.
+The legal basis for such processing would be ‘legitimate interest’ for any offers made and ‘contract’ [Article 6(1)(f) and 6(1)(b) GDPR].

-Of the Users of the Cevinio Software We collect personal data to provide, maintain, protect and improve the Services to develop new ones, and to protect Cevinio and our users.
+The personal data of the Users of the Cevinio Software is collected to provide, maintain, protect, and improve the services, to develop new ones, and to protect Cevinio and our users.